Experimentology

 - Primary writer: Michael C. Frank

-- Editor: Julie Cachia, Mika Braginsky
+- Editors: Julie Cachia and Mika Braginsky

 - Appendix appendix E — ggplot